dshanske/simple-location/readme.txt

 == Other Notes ==

-API Keys are required to use Google Static Maps or Mapbox Static Maps.
+API Keys are required to use [Google Static Maps](https://developers.google.com/maps/documentation/javascript/get-api-key) or [Mapbox Static Maps](https://www.mapbox.com/help/create-api-access-token/).
 If not provided there will be no map displayed regardless of setting.
+The appropriate API keys should be entered in Settings>>Media or within the admin interface at /wp-admin/options-media.php.

 The Development Version as well as support can be found on [Github](https://github.com/dshanske/simple-location).